htarrido-cuny/SSAUnit26/README.md

 * This schedule is subject to change given Acts of God or changes in class schedule.
 This schedule content wise is meant to indicate direction of what is going to be taught, but the content might be subject to change given student input.

+### Mini-Lectures
 Lectures will be given in the old school way, with a digital chalkboard and a digital paper.
+Powerpoint slide will not be used.
 The lectures will NOT be recorded and students are expected to take notes and actively ask questions and participate in the subject matter that is being presented.
-The mini-lecture series is as follows:
+The mini-lecture series will be as follows:

 | Lectures	| Hours for Lecture |	Content Link |
 | --- | --- | --- |